LordNiggle/NigglesHell/README.md

 Added the **Kelp Bandage**.
 It costs 1 dried kelp and 2 silk while healing 25 HP

-/Added **Bottle Bombs** which are made from Bottles and Gunpowder. they act like Coconades and deal 250 damage

 Added **Sickly Glands** which heal you for 20 Health.

 Added **Nox Hide**.